1,425 total views, 9 views today

 Here is an example of sharers from all locations so that you can see which locations are more likely to share and whether they are sharing from Display or from other marketing channels.
 You’ll see that Display traffic on the left are overwhelmingly sharing compared to non-Display on the right.
-I’m spending only $30 a month on the sharing campaign, but the social proof and SEO value is likely much more valuable.
+I’m spending only $30 AUD a month on the sharing campaign, but the social proof and SEO value is likely much more valuable.

-Before moving onto the next topic, its worthwhile mentioning that in four weeks since initially publishing this article, the number of shares on each of these pages have doubled.
+Before moving onto the next topic, its worthwhile mentioning that in four weeks since initially publishing this article, the number of shares on each of these pages doubled.

 4) The people coming from Display are subscribing for emails

 One of the reasons why I started Display advertising for my content marketing in the first place was I was frustrated that I didn’t have enough email subscribers.
-Organic marketing was so slow.
+Organic marketing seems so slow.
 I like the idea of being able to share content with a reader base, and so when my email list was growing at a glacial pace I wanted to do something about it.

 5) I have started getting more sales and referrals

 Display advertising is a little bit like an iceberg – you see the clicks to your website, but the impressions are free and are making a difference to your business as well.
-If you remarket to people who already know you they’ll be reminded of you, even if they don’t click the ad.
+If you re-market to people who already know you, they’ll be reminded of you, even if they don’t click the ad.

 Once I started content marketing via Google Ads Display I started to get a lot more referrals all of a sudden.
 Now these referrers were all people I had met before, so not brand new people, but they remembered me and mentioned they had clients and friends who needed my help.